-Club and Team Outreach: Students have the opportunity to join the Christian Service Student Team, or Service Clubs or participate in community outreach to earn service hours.
+Club and Team Outreach: The Christian Service Program approves and promotes student club outreach and activities that are service related.
+Students have the opportunity to join the Christian Service Student Team, or Service Clubs or participate in community outreach to earn service hours.
 Students who participate in service through their club are expected to commit to their responsibilities throughout the school year.
 The Director of Christian Service must approve all student club services.
 Students who would prefer to participate in outreach can carry out such activities as: Oak Park Clean Up, Empty Bowls, Sacramento Food Bank, and St. Baldrick's cancer awareness.
 For any new non-profit/organizations not on an approved list in "x2vol" please email Ms. Grapé, Director of Christian Service at ggrape@cbhs-sacramento.org for approval.